 According to the recommended standards of facility engineering, in buildings with 8 or more units, it is necessary to consider a "reserved" circulator pump with the same power, head, and flow rate as the main pump.

-The temperature setting of the wall thermostat installed on the suction pipeline of the circulator pump should usually be about 5 degrees Celsius lower than the set temperature of the submerged thermostat of the building's engine room hot water boiler.
+The temperature setting of the wall thermostat installed on the suction pipeline of the circulatory pump should usually be about 5 degrees Celsius lower than the set temperature of the submerged thermostat of the building's engine room hot water boiler.

 It is necessary to install a filter in the suction pipe of all pumps and install a shock absorber in the inlet and outlet pipes of end suction circulator pumps.
 The following diagrams will help you install your circular pump correctly: